karzac/stopp/README.md

 Some planned (if I get around to it, or someone submits a pull request) features
 include:
-* Optionally set a timer for the filter, so that you can't turn it off until the timer expires
+* Optionally set a timer for the filter, sgo that you can't turn it off until the timer expires
 * Import and export filter lists as JSON
 * Include default filter lists full of common time-wasting sites for easy plug-n-play
 * Automatically detect subdomains and offer to add them to the filter (e.g. if you enter `reddit.com`, the script will offer to add `www.reddit.com`, `np.reddit.com`, etc.)